imAnshChauhan/fsd-projects/README.md

 ---

 Would you like me to customize it a bit more — for example:
-- add which things I missed,s
+- add things which I missed,
 - or make it look more **premium** (with emojis, gradient badges, and markdown styling)?